 |Phil Bendle pages||Property "Has Phil Bendle pages" (as page type) with input value "Phil Bendle Collection:" contains invalid characters or is incomplete and therefore can cause unexpected results during a query or annotation process.|

-Find our teacher and survey resources on our Moodle page: http://www.datamap.co.nz/education/course/view.php?id=9
+Find our teacher and community resources on the Citsci Taranaki webpage: http://www.datamap.co.nz/education/course/view.php?id=9

 Blair, T. (2002).
 A Community Guide to Monitoring Paua and Kina Populations.

 Otaraua Hapū.
 (2003).
 Kaimoana Survey Guidelines for Hapü and Iwi.